Some things are just too good to have in small doses. Here’s why Sintra is most definitely NOT a day trip!

 ‘The most popular day trip from Lisbon’

-Depending on the type of traveller you are, this could mean two different things to you;
+Depending on what type of traveller you are this could mean two very different things

 - Wow, this place is going to be incredible